 Last but not least, remember that exams aren’t forever, and you are capable of powering through them.
 Take it one day and one deadline at a time, and remember what you have accomplished, not just what’s left.

 And if you’re feeling a bit too overwhelmed by school, you’re not alone.
 We’re all here together in this student experience – both through lows and highs – and Manchester fully supports you!
-Ask your tutors if you need help, talk through your stress with peers and academic advisors, and don’t be afraid to visit the University’s Student Support Centre for additional help.
+Ask your tutors if you need help, talk through your stress with peers and academic advisors, and don’t be afraid to visit the University’s student support for additional help.

 Good luck, stay healthy, and may the force be with you during these winter deadlines!